6 Important Numbers to Help You Maintain Your Health

 This number is an assessment of your bone health.
 After about age 30, the body stops accumulating calcium and that’s when the risk of osteoporosis and fractures appears.

-Visit this article: Osteoporosis in Women: Prevention and Treatment
+You might like: Osteoporosis in Women: Prevention and Treatment

 6. Waist size